Redlonghead/rand/README.md

 # randd

- Resurch and development for random ideas I have
+ Research and development for random ideas I have